Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Which is better, an LLC or a sole proprietorship?

-Whether an LLC or a sole proprietorship is better for you depends on your specific situation and needs.
+Whether an LLC or a sole proprietorship is better depends on your specific situation and needs.
 A sole proprietorship is simple and inexpensive to start but doesn’t provide any separation between your personal and business assets.
 This means that if the business is sued or owes money, the owner’s personal assets may be at risk.

 A sole proprietorship can be a good choice for low-risk businesses and owners who want to test their business idea before forming a more formal business entity.
 Some examples of businesses that commonly operate as sole proprietorships include freelancers, consultants, artists, and writers.